Hoogashaga/Batch-Prediction/README.md

 4. **Caching Limitations**
    - If you see a message like "Content too small for caching", this is normal for shorter videos
    - For longer videos, ensure you have sufficient API quota for caching operations

+5. **Clickable Timestamps**
+   - On Windows Command Prompt or Windows Terminal, timestamps are clickable links
+   - On macOS Terminal, timestamps are not clickable, but plain URLs are provided in the output
+   - If you're using macOS, you can copy and paste the plain URLs into your browser

 ## License